Xiang Chong (Water Margin)

-Xiang Chong is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Eight-armed Nezha", he ranks 64th among the 108 Stars of Destiny and 28th among the 72 Earthly Fiends.
+Xiang Chong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Eight-armed Nezha", he ranks 64th among the 108 Heroes and 28th among the 72 Earthly Fiends.

 Background

-Xiang Chong fights with an iron spear and a shield whose front is carved with a beast head.
-He also carries 24 daggers which he throws with accuracy.
-Because he is a versatile warrior, he is nicknamed "Eight-armed Nezha" after the Chinese deity who could sprout additional two heads and four arms at will.
-He and Li Gun are sidekicks of Fan Rui, who leads a 3,000-strong outlaw band at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan).
+The novel describes Xiang Chong as a warrior who fights with an iron spear and a shield whose front has a beast's head carved on it.
+He also carries 24 daggers, which he throws with accuracy.
+Being a versatile fighter, he is nicknamed "Eight-armed Nezha" after the multi-headed and multi-armed warrior deity.

+Originally from Pei County, Jiangsu, he and Li Gun serve as the deputies of Fan Rui, who leads an outlaw band of about 3,000 men at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan).